gaara42/LaTeX_Boilerplate/readme.md

 ### Windows

-* After installing LaTeX distribution of choice, need to add the folder containing `pdflatex.exe`, `bibtex.exe`, and `xelatex.exe` to you `PATH` environment variable.
+* After installing LaTeX distribution of choice, need to add the folder (e.g. `\MikTeX\miktex\bin`) containing `pdflatex.exe`, `bibtex.exe`, `makeindex` and `xelatex.exe` to you `PATH` environment variable.

 ### Linux

+* Install [MikTeX](https://help.ubuntu.com/community/MiktexPackageManager) or another LaTeX distribution.
-* `xelatex` and `pdflatex` should automatically be added.
+* `pdflatex.exe`, `bibtex.exe`, `makeindex` and `xelatex.exe` should be callable from command-line automatically.

 ## Instructions

 ###Overview

-* The project has been tested on MiKTeX 2.9 and compiles fine (compile `project.tex`).
-If there are errors, open a issue and let me know.
+* The project has been tested on MiKTeX 2.9 and compiles fine (`project.tex`).
+If there are errors, open an issue and let me know.
-* Open `project.tex`, contains the main TeX mark-up and references to other files. `\Include` is used to add other project files.
+* Open `project.tex`, contains the main TeX mark-up and references to other files. `\include` is used to add other project files.

 ###Build

-* User is prompted to choose whether you want output, it is suppressed using `-interaction=batchmode` latex command-line argument.
+* User is prompted to choose whether you want output; suppressed using `-interaction=batchmode` for (xe)latex or `--quiet` for bibtex.
+* Removes .aux and other files then builds with (xe)latex and bibtex.
+Opens .pdf afterwards.
 * Windows: double-click `build.bat`.
-	* Removes .aux and other files then builds with (xe)latex and bibtex.

-* Linux: open Terminal, cd to directory, and type `bash build.sh`.
+* Unix: open Terminal, cd to directory, and type `bash build.sh`.

-	* Removes .aux and other files then builds with (xe)latex and bibtex.
+###Fonts

+* `\common\packages.tex` contains packages used and settings to get particular fonts working, example include Helvetica and Futura.
+* Under `\assets` is `FuturaStd-Book.otf`, which must be installed on the system to use xelatex for custom `Futura Std Book` font seen in `packages.tex`.

 ###Pre-loaded

 * These files are loaded before `\begin{document}`.
 * `common\packages.tex` contains all the packages to be loaded.
+* `common\header.tex` contains fancyhdr and other header/footer specifiers.
-* `common\codes.tex` contains the new commands. `pgfkeys` is used to circumvent the 9-argument problem with \newcommand.
-All commands are documented and also used within the example files (e.g. `chapters\chapter1.tex`).
+* `common\codes.tex` contains the new commands.
+	* All commands are documented and also used within the example files (e.g. `chapters\chapter1.tex`).
+	* `pgfkeys` is used to circumvent the 9-argument problem with \newcommand.
-* `common\thanks.tex` is for copyright or other 'thanks' pages.
+* `common\thanks.tex` is for copyright, thanks and update date tracking.

 ###Main Body

 * These files are loaded in `\begin{document}` environment.
 * `chapters\chapter1.tex` is an example main text.
 Includes some citations and figures.
-* `chapters\figures.tex` contains several figures.
+* `chapters\figures.tex` contains example figures using the new figure commands.
+* `chapters\table.tex` contains a row-shaded table.
 * `images\` has example images used in `chapters\chapter1.tex` and `chapters\figures.tex` to create figures.
 * `sections\section1.tex` is an example file to create a new section.

 ###Bibliography

 * Bibliography implemented in BibTeX, more extensible than manually entering citations.
-* Run BibTeX twice before running (Xe)LaTeX to have citations included.
+* Run BibTeX twice before running (Xe)LaTeX to have citations included (automatically done with build scripts).
 * `citations\cited.bib` is the bibtex file, contains book, article, online and other example source citations.
 * `citations\Citations.xlsx` is an Excel spreadsheet that allows quick formatting of sources into LaTeX format if source online doesn't provide .bib link.

+###Index

+* Index implemented using `makeidx` package and `makeindex`.
+* `citations\index.tex` contains the TeX code to include in the main project file.
+* `\lbpindex{term}{}` is the new command to help add `term` at specified position while also adding it to the index, e.g. `term\index{term}`.

 ###Conversion

-* I have included Batch files (bash scripts forthecoming) to easily convert HTML to LaTeX and vis-versa.
+* I have included batch files (bash scripts forthecoming) to easily convert HTML to LaTeX and vis-versa.
 More Batch/Bash scripts to come for other common conversions.
-* Windows users: make sure to include pandoc in your `PATH` environment variable.
+* Windows: make sure to include the `pandoc` directory (e.g. `C:\Program Files\Pandoc`) in your `PATH` environment variable.
 * `convert\0HTMLtoLaTeX.bat` ask for an output file name and converts `convert\0HtoL.html` to a .tex file.
 * `convert\0LaTeXtoHTML.bat` ask for an output file name and converts `convert\0LtoH.tex` to an .html file.

+## Changelog

+### What's New

+* Updated readme (2012.12.23)
+* Added index, redefined its layout and made new index command.
+(2012.12.22)
+* Redefined references layout.
+(2012.12.21)
+* Improved `build.bat` a bit, cleans up more files after building.
+(2012.12.21)
+* Added working example of a table, including shaded rows.
+(2012.12.21)
+* Improved a bit of the layout and commenting (2012.12.21)
+* Added `build.sh` for Unix users and updated `build.bat` to support several options at the beginning.
+(2012.12.08)
+* Updated bibliography to include international support, organization tweaks (2012.12.08)
+* Added to GitHub (2012.12.02)

+### In Development

+* Clean-up code and comments, add additional LaTeX features.
+* Addition of conditional statement to figure to dynamically generate different multi-panel figures.
+* Bash scripts for pandoc conversion.

 ##License